THE STATUTE OF LIMITATIONS IS CRITICAL.

 A medical malpractice claim must be filed within a certain amount of time, but that time frame is not always obvious.
-For example, the Missouri Statute of Limitations for medical malpractice might begin as soon as the malpractice occurs, or it might not begin until the malpractice is discovered (or should have been discovered.)
+For example, the Missouri medical malpractice Statute of Limitations might begin as soon as the malpractice occurs, or it might not begin until the malpractice is discovered (or should have been discovered.)
 Further, the amount of time available to file a claim varies from state to state.
 An experienced medical malpractice lawyer will be able to ascertain whether there is enough time to file a claim.

 Medicine is not, and never has been, an exact science.
 Providers who do everything correctly will still have patients with negative outcomes.
 The law does not require that medical providers be miracle workers.
 Instead, they are held to a medical standard of care.

 The standard of care is typically defined as what a reasonably competent and skilled health care professional with a similar background and in the same medical community would have provided under the circumstances.

 This means that there is not a single standard of care.
 Instead, the standard of care will depend on the type of medicine involved and where it took place.